-The Chisolm Francis Asbury Palmer Fund, established in 1998, provides an annual lectureship in honor of William Anderton Chisolm for the purpose of educating ministers who would eventually occupy a pulpit.
+The Chisolm Francis Asbury Palmer Fund at Berkeley Divinity School, established in 1998, provides an annual lectureship in honor of William Anderton Chisolm for the purpose of educating ministers who would eventually occupy a pulpit.
 The Chisolm Lecture focuses on areas of the Old Testament.